 Moving at a slower pace

 (Sometimes you are at an increased risk of injury if your running shoes or spikes are too worn out.
 It might be worth checking this - we have pages of advice to help you choose the best running shoes for you.)

 Heel Striking - This acts as a braking action to your running as you will be striking in front of your centre of gravity.
 You then have to work on getting your weight back over this rather than using the "claw back" momentum of your foot to propel you forwards.
-It also increased the stress on joints as you will tend to land heavily as you do this.
+It also increases the stress on joints as you will tend to land heavily as you do this.
 To remedy this we can look at running a bit taller, reducing the length of our stride or trying to land lighter on your feet.
 A good tip is to try running without shoes - as it hurts to heelstrike when you do this - and then put your shoes back on and run in the same way.

 Leaning Backwards - Ideally, your whole body leans slightly forwards (not bending at the waist), if you don't you again brake your action and put strain on your lower back.

 Lateral Arms - Your arms should swing through in the direction you are travelling, not across your body.
 Our trunk naturally rotates as we run, and our arms are used to minimise that rotation and keep the torso as still as possible.
 If there is excessive lateral movement you will be amplifying that rotation and twisting your whole body through your shoulders, causing problems for your joints.
 It is also important to drive backwards with your arms and not too far forwards as this has been shown to lead to more excessive overstriding.